HedvigS/personal-cookbook/R/cldf_for_dummies.md

 The tables have specific names in the CLDF-world and have pre-defined specifics.
 The names are different from their filenames.
-You can see which name is tied to which csv-file in the json.
+You can see which name is tied to which file in the json.
 “LanguageTable” is usually found in the file languages.csv, “CodeTable” in codes.csv, “ValueTable” in values.csv, “CognateTable” in cognates.csv etc.

 - LanguageTable -\> languages.csv (contains minimally ID)
 - FormTable -\> forms.csv (contains minimally ID, Form, Language_ID,